Should I Choose a High or Low Auto Insurance Deductible?

 How to Increase or Lower Your Deductible

 If you decide that you want to change your deductible, contact your insurance carrier.
 You can call and ask to make changes to your deductible.
-If you want to raise it, confirm that that your premium will change.
+If you want to raise it, confirm that your premium will change.
 If you're only raising your deductible as a way to increase your savings, there are insurance discounts to consider too.

 Ways to Get Insurance Discounts